Dexalot/contracts/solana/README.md

 ### 1. Initialize section

 1. **Initialize**: Initializes a newly deployed program
-2. **Initialize vaults**: Initializes the SPL vaults for a newly deployed program
+2. **Initialize SPL vaults**: Initializes the SPL vaults for a newly deployed program (only admin)
+3. **Initialize SOL vaults**: Initializes the SOL vaults for a newly deployed program (only admin)
-3. **Initialize Layerzero**: Call the LayerZero Endpoint program to configure message libraries
+4. **Initialize Layerzero**: Call the LayerZero Endpoint program to configure message libraries
 <hr/>

 ### 2. Global configuration section